-- 6. Use variables to represent numbers and write expressions when solving a real-world or mathematical problem; understand that a variable can represent an unknown number, or, depending on the purpose at hand, any number in a specified set. - 7.
+- 5. Understand solving an equation or inequality is a process in which you determine values from a set that make an equation or inequality true.
+Use substitution to determine whether a given number in a specified set makes an equation or inequality true. - 6.
+Use variables to represent numbers and write expressions when solving a real-world or mathematical problem; understand that a variable can represent an unknown number, or, depending on the purpose at hand, any number in a specified set. - 7.
 Solve real-world and mathematical problems by writing and solving equations of the form x + p = q and px = q for cases in which p, q and x are all nonnegative rational numbers. - 8.
-Write an inequality of the form x > c, x > c, x < c or x < c which to represents a condition or constraint in a realworld or mathematical problem.
+Write an inequality of the form x > c, $x \ge c$ , x < c or $x \le c$ which represents a condition or constraint in a real-world or mathematical problem.
 Recognize that inequalities have infinitely many solutions; represent solutions of inequalities on number line diagrams.

-Represent and analyze quantitative relationships between dependent and independent variables.
+C. Represent and analyze quantitative relationships between dependent and independent variables.